 Essential minerals are required for proper growth, development and many important physiological functions.
 Your body cannot synthesize essential minerals (as it can vitamin D for example), they must be obtained from your diet.

 A hair Tissue Mineral Analysis (hTMA) is a noninvasive medical test that provides comprehensive information about key nutrient mineral levels and ratios, metabolic status, and toxicity.
 The hTMA lab report can be used to correct the levels and ratios of essential minerals, thus improving cellular function (e.g., the transmembrane potential†).
 When individual cells are working properly, health improves.

 Most medical tests focus on identifying the cause of a very specific clinical symptom.
 Typically, the test result will be used to determine a pharmaceutical therapy or surgical intervention.
 In contrast, hTMA is a multipurpose medical screen that provides clinically relevant information about your health status.
 With hTMA data, a qualified clinician can make recommendations for a corrective nutritional approach to improve general health, support safe detoxification, and help to resolve confusing or complex clinical symptoms.
 Lab results also identifies trends toward disease (predictive medicine).

-This website is a free, non-commercial resource for information about the science of (h)TMA and related topics.
-If you are interested in hTMA, we recommend that you work with a qualified practitioner.Find a Qualified hTMA Practitioner
+Nutritional Balancing.org is a non-commercial resource with information about the science of hTMA.
+If you are interested in hTMA for yourself we recommend that you work with a qualified practitioner.Find a Qualified hTMA Practitioner

 Nutritional Balancing.org is a free, non-commercial, public information resource.
 The information provided is for educational purposes only and should not be used as a substitute for the advice of a physician or other licensed health practitioner.
 The information provided is not intended to be used for diagnosis, treatment or prescription for any condition, physical or emotional, real or imagined.
 Statements contained herein have not been evaluated by the FDA.